hacktoberfest-codex/CoalLogix/README.md

 5. **Mine Boundary Designs:** Completed the development of 3D mine boundary designs within the main project, enhancing the visual representation of mine boundaries.

+6. **Loading 3D Models on Map:** Integrated the loading of 3D models onto the map, providing users with a realistic representation of transportation assets within the mine.

 ### Admin Dashboard

 1. **Dashboard Completion:** The admin dashboard has been completed and now offers a range of features: